Kitware/CMake/Help/manual/cmake.1.rst

  additional information such as the cache, log files etc.

 ``--debug-trycompile``
- Do not delete the try_compile build tree.
-Only useful on one try_compile at a time.
+ Do not delete the :command:`try_compile` build tree.
+ Only useful on one :command:`try_compile` at a time.

- Do not delete the files and directories created for try_compile calls.
+ Do not delete the files and directories created for :command:`try_compile` calls.
 This is useful in debugging failed try_compiles.
 It may however change the results of the try-compiles as old junk from a previous try-compile may cause a different test to either pass or